Mottie/Keycaster/README.markdown

 * All keys typed within the browser window are shown in a popup display (positioned using CSS).
 * Options are available to show or hide the shift and/or delete key.
 * Meta (shift, alt and control) keys can be set to show when released.
+* Drag the bookmarklet (on the demo page) to your browser bookmarks to add keycaster to any page without installing the plugin.

 ### Default Setup